overtone/emacs-live/README.md

 #### Colour

-Colour highlighting in two flavours - cyberpunk and gandalf.
-Use `color-theme-cyberpunk` and `color-theme-gandalf` to switch between the two themes.
+Colour highlighting includes cyberpunkd and gandalf Sam Aaron approved themes plus zenburn-emacs.
+Use `color-theme-YOURCHOICE` to switch between them.
 Currently cyberpunk has seen more love - patch requests accepted for appropriate improvements to Gandalf.

 #### Clojure